McNopper/ZeroInfinity/chapters/03_interval_numbers.md

 ## 3.4 Foundation Rules for Indeterminate Forms

-The central concept is that indeterminate forms correspond to intervals of possible limiting values.
+The interval-number framework assigns to each indeterminate form a closed interval in $\overline{\mathbb{R}}$.
+These assignments are formal algebraic conventions, motivated and supported by directional limit witnesses: in each case, the assigned interval is the convex hull of products of sequences in which the factor tending to zero is restricted to a specified sign.
 The two fundamental rules are:

 **Rule I.** The indeterminate form $0 \cdot \infty$ is represented as